 c0060 – Cross-border value

 Value on accounts of non-residents (non-domestic persons).
 Domestic persons include: (i) persons that have their main economic interest (economic activities for at least one year; ownership of physical assets is considered sufficient evidence) within the country of the reporting entity, and (ii) foreign branches of the clients of the reporting entity.

+This field is not required for reports at regional level.

-References: FINREP Annex III, Table 20.6 Geographical breakdown of liabilities by residence of the counterparty.
+Background references: FINREP Annex III, Table 20.6 Geographical breakdown of liabilities by residence of the counterparty.

 T20.02 – Critical functions - Lending